Esra Bayrak

 Esra Bayrak (born 25 December 1998) is a Turkish Paralympian athlete.
 She competes in the T20 disability class of mainly long jump and 100 m events.
-She is owner of world and European champion titles in various para-athletics disciplines.
+She has won world and European champion titles in various para-athletics disciplines.

 Early years in sport

 Bayrak started her sport career with athletics in her hometown Çarşamba in 2014.
-Her coach took she to a national competition in Samsun in 2015.
+Her coach took her to a national competition in Samsun in 2015.
 Her success enabled her admission to the national team.
-Her coach Aytunç Göz financially supported her and her family, and moved them to Samsun city in order to enable her to exercise and to continue with the education.
-Bayrak shares her apartment with three other young sportswomen, who are also national athletes.
+Her coach Aytunç Göz financially supported her and her family, and moved them to Samsun city in order to enable her to exercise and to continue her education.
+Bayrak shared her apartment with three other young sportswomen, who were also national athletes.

-In 2016, she debuted internationally, competing at the INAS European Athletics Championshşps held in Ankara, Turkey.
-She competed in the 100 m event, and became the winner.
+In 2016, she debuted internationally, competing at the INAS European Athletics Championships held in Ankara, Turkey.
+She competed in the 100 m event, and won.

-Sport career
+Career

 Bayrak is a member of Samsun ÖY GSK, where she is coached by Aytunç Göz.

 2017

 Bayrak competed in the long jump at the 2017 World Para Athletics Championships in London, Great Britain, and ranked fifth with her personal best distance of 5.03 m.

 She won the gold medal in the long jump event with 5.17 m at the 2017 IPC World Para Athletics Junior Championships in Nottwil, Switzerland.
-She set also a new world junior record.
+She also set a new world junior record.

 2018

-She became world champion in the 60 m event at the 2018 World Intellectual Impairment Sport Indoor Athletics Championships in Val-de-Reuil, France.
+Bayrak became world champion in the 60 m event at the 2018 World Intellectual Impairment Sport Indoor Athletics Championships in Val-de-Reuil, France.

-At the 2018 World Para Athletics European Championships in Berlin, Germany, she improved her long hump mark to 5.27 m and ranked fifth.
+At the 2018 World Para Athletics European Championships in Berlin, Germany, she improved her long jump mark to 5.27 m and ranked fifth.

 2019

-In 2019, she became European champion in the 60 m event at the 9th INAS Open European Indoor Athletics Championships in Istanbul, Turkey.
+In 2019, Bayrak became European champion in the 60 m event at the 9th INAS Open European Indoor Athletics Championships in Istanbul, Turkey.

-She claimed the gold medal in all the nine meetings of the World Para Athletics Grand Prix series.
+She claimed the gold medal in all nine meetings of the World Para Athletics Grand Prix series.

-Bayrak improved her long jump mark to 5.38 m, and ranked on the fifth place again.
+Bayrak improved her long jump mark to 5.38 m, and ranked in fifth place again.

 She competed in the long jump event at the 2019 World Para Athletics Championships in Dubai, United Arab Emirates.

 2020

 In 2020, Bayrak was named Best Athlete of the Year.

-She represented her country at the 2020 Summer Paralympics in Tokyo, Japan, and took the fourth place in the long jump event with 5.37 m.
+She represented her country at the 2020 Summer Paralympics in Tokyo, Japan, and won fourth place in the long jump event with 5.37 m.